realgud/realgud/README.md

 The debugger is run out of a *comint* process buffer, or you can use a `M-x realgud-track-mode` inside an existing shell.

-To install you'll need a couple of other Emacs packages installed.
+To install, you'll need a couple of other Emacs packages installed.
 See [the installation instructions](http://wiki.github.com/rocky/emacs-dbgr/how-to-install) for details.